roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-15 ****** byJust_Plain_Bob© Frank and the kids were gone for three hours and that was enough time for her to be thoroughly fucked by Chris and Bobby.
+Frank and the kids were gone for three hours and that was enough time for her to be thoroughly fucked by Chris and Bobby.
 She was in a very mellow mood when the kids had been put to bed and Frank had come into her bedroom.
 She smiled up at him:

  "Want some pussy daddy?
 Want to fuck your baby boy's wife?
 Come on daddy; bring your slut her cock."